Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 - The Jayhawks and their opponents have combined to go over the point total 16 out of 34 times this season.

-- The Razorbacks and their opponents have combined to go over the point total 14 out of 34 times this season.
+- Razorbacks games have hit the over 14 out of 34 times this season.

 Kansas Futures Odds